-Action # Title Description Total Funds Contributing Instruction and Teacher Staffing: To employ the certificated instructional staff needed to effectively run the base services provided by the District.
-"Sub Actions" from the 2021-2022 LCAP: 202 - Staffing Support Resources For High Needs Specialized Positions (ELE 2.1) - \$198,259,749.00 212 - Instruction and Teacher Staffing (ELE 6.1) - \$1,941,894.00 State Priorities: 1 Metrics: 1A 2.10 Additional and Supplemental: Technology Infrastructure and Support These additional services are based on identified needs intended to increase and/or improve access to technology, connectivity, and infrastructure that supports unduplicated pupils across the district.
-Support includes increased and/or improved access and enhancements of instructional curriculum, applications, software, and other supplemental support.
-Information Services Technology Support and Resources: Information Services and Instructional Technology personnel to support and address the technology and instructional connectivity issues across the district.
-"Sub Actions" from the 2021-2022 LCAP: 201 - Information Services Technology Support and Resources (ELE 1.2) - \$802,403.00 State Priorities: 1, 6 Metrics: 1A, 1C \$802,403.00 Yes

-Action # Title Description Total Funds Contributing 2.11 Facility & Campus Safety Support To complete and improve maintenance and campus safety at school sites per district timeline to meet facility district standards and to address areas identified from the FIT Report and Safety/Threat Assessment Audits.
+Action # Title Description Total Funds Contributing 202 - Staffing Support Resources For High Needs Specialized Positions (ELE 2.1) - \$198,259,749.00 212 - Instruction and Teacher Staffing (ELE 6.1) - \$1,941,894.00 State Priorities: 1 Metrics: 1A 2.10 Additional and Supplemental: Technology Infrastructure and Support These additional services are based on identified needs are intended to increase and/or improve access technology connectivity and infrastructure the supports unduplicated pupils across the district.
+Support includes increased and/or improved access and enhancements of curriculum and supplemental support focused on academic achievement.
+"Sub Actions" from the 2021-2022 LCAP: 201 - Information Services Technology Support and Resources (ELE 1.2) - \$802,403.00 State Priorities: 1, 2, 6 Metrics: 1A, 1C \$802,403.00 Yes 2.11 Facility & Campus Safety Support To complete and improve maintenance and campus safety at school sites per district timeline to meet facility district standards and to address areas identified from the FIT Report and Safety/Threat Assessment Audits.
 Campus safety/threat resolution may include infrastructure improvements (such as fencing), communication improvements such as intercoms and gate security systems, and visitor management systems.
-To improve school safety staffing, safety planning/management tools, visibility of staff, and signage that alleviates students, staff, families, and community concerns pertaining to school safety.
-Facilities in Good Repair - Maintenance Costs: To complete maintenance at school sites per district timeline to meet facility district standards and to address areas identified from the FIT Report.
-Student and Campus Safety: To provide inclusive and equitable campus safety best practices for staff and students through infrastructure support, including a comprehensive campus safety and security system districtwide incorporating: A. New technology (Panic button capabilities worn by staff.), B. Standardized communication platforms districtwide., C. Visitor management system districtwide., D. Access control system (cloud solution includes video, access control, and video intercom.), F. Hire more CSM and CSA'S., G. Security fencing.
-"Sub Actions" from the 2021-2022 LCAP: 211 - Facilities in Good Repair - Maintenance Costs (ELE 5.3) - \$1,671,497.00 2023-2024 Added "Sub Action": 229 - Student and Campus Safety - (23-24 SY) - \$607,252.00 State Priorities: 1 Metrics: 1C \$2,278,749.00 No
+To improve school safety staffing, safety planning/management tools, visibility of staff, and signage that alleviates students, staff, families, and community concerns pertaining to school safety. \$2,278,749.00 No